...

 2. If no suitable individuals can be located, the court will order visitations through SAFE or Guardians of Hope.

-3. If a party requests drug testing, they must justify why they consider the request appropriate, be prepared to undergo testing themselves, and assume responsibility for covering the costs of all the tests they are requesting.
+3. If a party requests drug testing, they must justify the request, be prepared to undergo testing themselves, and cover the costs of all requested tests.

 Psychological Evaluation